RCD Espanyol Bàsquet

-RCD Espanyol is the basketball team of RCD Espanyol.
+RCD Espanyol was the basketball team of RCD Espanyol.

 History

 The team played during several season in the old Liga Nacional de Baloncesto and in the Liga ACB until 1991, when it merged with Granollers EB.

 Espanyol was the champion of the currently called Copa del Rey in 1941.

 In 2018, the section was refounded by the Association of Supporters and Shareholders of RCD Espanyol, as part of SD Espanyol, the project for recovering the sporting sections of the club.